Omicron: a tool to characterize transient noise in gravitational-wave detectors: Motivation and significance

 Understanding glitches is critical to confidently claim the astrophysical nature of a gravitational-wave candidate.
 This noise investigation work relies on a monitoring of the instrument and its environment.
 For that purpose, tens of thousands of auxiliary data streams are recorded.
 They include data from environmental sensors (thermal, acoustic, seismic, magnetic...), photodiodes, actuators, electronic devices or feedback control loops.
 Many of those auxiliary channels are insensitive to gravitational waves and are used to witness disturbances from noise sources.
 More specifically, transient events must be searched for in thousands of auxiliary channels in order to identify correlations with the detector's output data and to understand coupling mechanisms leading to glitches.
 In this context, the Omicron algorithm, implementing a fast $Q$ transform~\cite{Brown:1991}, was developed to detect and characterize transient events in data from gravitational-wave detectors~\cite{Nuttall:2015dqa,TheLIGOScientific:2016zmo}.

 Before 2011, at the time of the first generation of LIGO and Virgo detectors~\cite{Abbott:2007kv,Acernese:2008zza,Grote:2008zz}, the $Q$ transform was already implemented to search for transient gravitational-wave signals~\cite{Chatterji:2004,Abadie:2010mt,Abbott:2009zi} and for detector characterization work~\cite{Aasi:2012wd,Robinet:2010zz,Christensen:2010zz} but the \copyright{MATLAB} implementation was too slow to perform a multi-channel analysis required for detector characterization.
-Another approach, based on a wavelet decomposition~\cite{Chatterji:2004qg}, is much faster but offers poor precision on the parameter reconstruction.
+Another approach, based on a wavelet decomposition~\cite{Chatterji:2004qg}, was much faster but offered poor precision on the parameter reconstruction.
 In this context, the Omicron algorithm was first developed in 2012 and much improved over the years.
-The code is written in C++ for performance reasons and lives in the LIGO-Virgo git repository~\cite{omicron-git}.
+The code is written in C++ for performance reasons and lives in the LIGO--Virgo git repository~\cite{omicron-git}.
 A detailed description of the algorithm and its implementation can be found in the technical note~\cite{omicron-technote}.